-Namely, $p$ is the proportion of synthetic data sets that are further from the theoretical distribtion (in the Kolmogorov-Smirnov sense) than the data set investigated.
+Namely, $p$ is the proportion of synthetic data sets that are further from the theoretical distribution (in the Kolmogorov-Smirnov sense) than the analyzed data set.
 The fit is rejected if $p<5\%$, and considered as \emph{good} otherwise [see~\cite{Cla09} for more details].